-Each rock is unique in shape and color, comprised of metamorphic granite.
-Artisans craft each drawer pull from scratch in our Massachusetts studio using custom tools and work flows.
+Each knob is unique in shape and color, comprised of metamorphic granite.
+We craft each drawer pull from scratch in our Lowell Massachusetts studio using custom tools to share our favorite New England stones.

-This stone drawer pull includes brushed nickel hardware.
-It also includes 3 screws to fit a range of furniture and cabinet thicknesses: 3/4″, 1″ and 1 1/4″.
+The door pull features brushed nickel hardware and 3 screws to fit a range of furniture and cabinet thickness: 3/4″, 1″ and 1 1/4″.

-Color varies dramatically from piece to piece, so please provide comments in your order notes and we will do our best to accommodate your request.
-Some examples of requests would be a ‘full range’ of colors, ‘neutral’ colors, “no greens’, or ‘darker colors’ preferred.
+Color varies dramatically from piece to piece, so if you would like to review a selection before we ship, simply mention this in the comments.
+You are welcome to provide preferences in your order notes and we will do our best to accommodate your request.
+Some examples of color requests would be a ‘full range’ of colors, ‘neutral’, ‘greens’, “red brown’, ‘pinks,’ or ‘blue/grays’ preferred.

-The knobs also feature a small spike that allows you to set the rotation of the knob and prevent the knob from spinning from that preference.
+The knob hardware also features a small spike that allows you to set the rotation of the knob and prevent the knob from spinning from that preference.
 If your cabinet or furniture is extremely rigid or you are worried about the potential for scratches, please let us know and we can grind this spike feature off before shipping your order.
 Please note that requesting this change will delay your order.

-Each stone drawer pull is approximately 2″ in diameter, and sits about 1 1/8″ away from the furniture.
+Each stone drawer pull sits about 1 1/8″ away from the furniture.

 THE FARM–TO–TABLE STORY